CaioCamatta/sol-script/README.md

 ### Compiled code

 SolScript's compiled code is heavily inspired by [java .class files](https://en.wikipedia.org/wiki/Java_class_file).
 SolScript.
-It's has two parts:
+It has two parts:
 - An array of bytecode.
 Bytecode have optional operands.
 - A pool of constants